Trusting Dr. Ching With Your Breast Reconstruction

 In appropriate cases, the skin and nipple of the breast can be preserved (skin sparing mastectomy) allowing for a reconstructed breast that is very close to a natural breast.
 This approach of reconstruction where the breast reconstruction is completed in one surgery is called “single stage reconstruction” or “direct to implant reconstruction”.
 Dr. Ching was the first in Hawaii to use this technique.
 This technique requires the use of a biologic implant called Alloderm which is used to create a sling to position the implant in the appropriate location on the chest.
 This technique is ideal in smaller breasts.
 We are often using this technique in prophylactic mastectomies, mastectomies that are performed before the presence of cancer.
 Often these patients may have the BRCA1/2 mutation, which strongly predisposes women with this gene mutation to developing breast cancer.

-Who is a candidate?
+Who is a candidate for Breast Reconstruction?

 Women with larger breasts undergoing mastectomy or women who have had mastectomy some time ago will often have tissue expander reconstruction.
 In this type of surgery, a special implant called a tissue expander is used to slowly expand the remaining breast skin so that an appropriately sized implant can be placed.
 Once the expander is the right size, the expander is switched with a permanent implant.
 This technique requires two surgical procedures but can also provide excellent results.